Okay, solopreneurs and small business owners – we know you’re busy. Like, busy-busy.

 In the same survey of marketing tactics, 51% of small business owners said they most rely on social media to grow their business – more than email marketing, display ads, and direct mail, and PR combined.

 The reason why social media is so popular for small business owners is simple: Social media levels the playing field.
 It gives everyone a chance to get noticed on a global scale and to compete with the “big guys” for thought leadership.
-After all, going viral has little do to with your earnings and a lot to do with your message.
+After all, going viral has little to do with your earnings and a lot to do with your message.

 In other words: spending time on social media is totally worth it.